 So if you’re a beach lover who isn’t quite into beach bumming with large crowds and want to experience a Costa Rica less populated, here is one beach you have to put on your list, Playa San Juanillo.
-It’s a stunning beach that is unlike any other in Costa Rica!
+It’s one of our favorite local beaches!

 Playa San Juanillo Beach

 You’ll drive through a very small town and end up at what looks like the road to nowhere.
 But instead, you end up at a gorgeous beach!
 This beach isn’t huge but it’s absolutely lovely.
 And the reason for that is that there are actually two beaches that come together as one!

 As you can see, there are some boats on the left side.
 San Juanillo is a tiny, sleepy fishing village and the locals are determined to keep it that way.

 You’ll see graffiti saying “No Marina” and signs about keeping the beach clean.
 The locals know that they have a special gem and want to make sure it stays as pristine and pure as possible.

 However, this town and beach has grown immensely in popularity the last few years.
 Many Costa Ricans from the cities like to visit this beach and it’s gotten more famous among tourists as well.